ARM-software/acle/cmse/cmse.md

     the type of the return value, to avoid using the non-secure stack.
 An entry function that would break the constraint must be diagnosed.

-If a toolchain supports stack-based arguments, it must be aware of the volatile behavior of non-secure memory ([7.3.3](#volatility-of-non-secure-memory)) and the requirements of using non-secure memory ([9.1](#non-secure-memory-usage)), in particular requirement 36.
+If a toolchain supports stack-based arguments, it must be aware of the volatile behavior of non-secure memory ([Volatility of non-secure memory](#volatility-of-non-secure-memory)) and the requirements of using non-secure memory ([Non-secure memory usage](#non-secure-memory-usage)), in particular requirement 36.

 In practice, a compiler might generate code that: